Contact Us for a Free Consultation (213) 542-0979

 • the threat was made under circumstances where the victim believed it could be carried out immediately;

-• the threat actually placed the victim in fear for their safety, or the safety of their immediate family.
+• the threat made the victim fear for their safety or the safety of their immediate family.

-It's worth noting that the threat has to be communicated explicitly.
+I would like to point out that the threat has to be communicated explicitly.

 What Must Be Proven to Get Convicted of Penal Code 422 PC Criminal Threats?

-Additionally, even further, a PC 422 case requires that a victim was placed in sustained fear.
+Additionally, a PC 422 case requires that a victim was placed in sustained fear.
 There are situations where a victim who was threatened was placed in immediate reasonable fear, but that fear can fade quickly and not remain “sustained.”

 What are the Related California Crimes?